oroinc/documentation/book/security.rst

 | *System*        | ``SYSTEM_LEVEL`` | The user can access all objects within the system.        |
 +-----------------+------------------+-----------------------------------------------------------+

-Each record is associated an owning organization.
+Each record is associated with an owning organization.
 When a user logs into the system, they work in the scope of one of their organizations.
-If a user is member in several organizations, they can switch the organization scope that is used to perform access checks.
+If a user is a member in several organizations, they can switch the organization scope that is used to perform access checks.

 .. note::